Hornussen: Gameplay

-A game of Hornussen is played between two teams, each composed of between 16 and 20 players, that take turns in hitting the 78 g Nouss from the "Bock" and defending the trapeze-shaped playing field called Ries.
+A game of Hornussen is played between two teams, each composed of between 16 and 20 players, that take turns in hitting the 78 g Nouss from the "Bock" and defending the trapezoidal playing field called Ries.
 The "Ries" begins 100 m from the "Bock" and is 180 m deep.
 Initially 8 m wide, it widens to 14 m at the far end.
 A pair of turns, one at the Bock and one in the Ries by each team forms a Durchgang ("transition"), analogous to an innings in sports such as baseball or cricket.
 A normal championship game is made up of two transitions, special events (such as the regional or inter-cantonal tournaments in autumn) might be different.

 When playing from the Bock, each team member has to hit the Nouss twice per transition, for four hits in total.
 The further the Nouss flies in the Ries, the more points the player gets.
 The count starts at 100 meters, measured from the bock, and adds one point for every ten additional meters.
 The task of the defending team is to spot the Nouss in the sky and prevent it from touching the ground in the Ries by using a Schindel (shingle).
 Each Nouss which lands in the Ries awards one penalty point to the defending team.

 In the end, the team with the fewest penalty points wins the game.
 If the two teams are tied (which happens often), the points of each player are added to form the team total.
 In this case, the team with the most points wins.
 Aside from the team score, each player is ranked according to his or her personal total from the four hits.
 At the end of the season, the best players are rewarded.